Commute to a job in Sweden

 SINK tax or ordinary Swedish income tax?

-If you live in Denmark and are a daily commuter to a job in Sweden, you have the option of choosing whether you will be taxed according to the Swedish SINK scheme - 25 per cent flat rate tax, but no deductions - or according to the ordinary Swedish income tax rules.
+If you live in Denmark and are a daily commuter to a job in Sweden, you have the option of choosing whether you will be taxed according to the Swedish SINK scheme, which in 2026 is 22.5 per cent flat rate tax, but no deductions - or according to the ordinary Swedish income tax rules.

-Transfer your membership of an unemployment fund and trade union
+Transfer your unemployment fund and trade union memberships

 If you live in Denmark and work in Sweden, you should be insured against unemployment in Sweden.
 Join a Swedish unemployment fund on your first working day in Sweden.
 If you are insured against unemployment in the wrong country, you are considered uninsured.